Plant Problem Lab

 Leaf drop often follows a change: light, temperature, watering, pests, or repotting.
 Timing usually tells you more than one dropped leaf.

-For oxalis, adjust the diagnosis around this plant profile: Oxalis folds and rests naturally, but persistent droop, yellowing, or leggy growth points to watering, light, dormancy, or temperature changes.
+For oxalis, read this symptom alongside how the plant usually behaves: Oxalis folds and rests naturally, but persistent droop, yellowing, or leggy growth points to watering, light, dormancy, or temperature changes.

 recent movewatering swingtemperature stresspestsdry soil stress or inconsistent wateringlow light slowing growth and water use